browserstack/ai-authoring-automate-demo-browserstack/README.md

     // Example Objective: Find Google Pixel 3 phone on the website and add 5 of them to the cart jse.executeScript("browserstack_executor: {\"action\": \"ai\", \"arguments\": [\" Click on the Google button and Add 5 Pixel 3 phones to cart\"]}");
     ```
-3.  **Execution:** The BrowserStack AI Agent intercepts this command, interprets the natural language, and executes the equivalent low-level Selenium actions on the target web page.
+3.  **Execution:** The BrowserStack Cross-Device Automation Agent intercepts this command, interprets the natural language, and executes the equivalent low-level Selenium actions on the target web page.

 ---